rust-lang/edition-guide/src/rust-2018/path-clarity.md

 crate; it now unambiguously refers to an external crate.
 For instance, `::foo::bar` always refers to the name `bar` inside the external crate `foo`.

-### Relative paths variant
+### Uniform paths variant

-The relative paths variant of Rust 2018 simplifies and unifies path handling compared to Rust 2015.
+The uniform paths variant of Rust 2018 simplifies and unifies path handling compared to Rust 2015.
 In Rust 2015, paths work differently in `use` declarations than they do elsewhere.
 In particular, paths in `use` declarations would always start from the crate root, while paths in other code